robotter-ai/hummingbot-hydration-setup/README.md

 # Hummingbot + Hydration Quickstart
 A repository with scripts to easily setup Hummingbot to do market-making with Hydration (HDX).

-Although this repository is fully funcitonal, this is a temporary solution until the code gets merged by the Hummingbot Foundation.
-In any case, the flow to quickly start with the Hummingbot Client and Gateway presented here, can still be used with the latest versions of Hummingbot (changing the docker-compose.yml file).
+While this repository is fully functional, it serves as a product preview until the Hummingbot Foundation officially merges the code.
+In the meantime, the setup flow demonstrated here, using the Hummingbot Client and Gateway, remains compatible with the latest Hummingbot versions by updating the docker-compose.yml file accordingly

 ## Instructions

+### Prerequisites

+- Docker (or Docker Destop)
+- Unix-like system (Linux, MacOS) or WSL (for Windows)

 ### Create and configure the Hummingbot Client